Planning &Development Department

 - Conducting periodic community interest and opinion surveys that help guide our long-range planning and development efforts.

 - Hosting neighborhood park project meetings to invite residents to share their desires and concerns regarding the development of parks near their homes.

 - Hosting community-wide meetings to gain citizen input concerning the design and development of larger community park projects and sport fields.

 - Staying in touch with the community through presentations to neighborhood associations, service clubs, professional and business associations, schools, and various other organizations.
-If you would like more information concerning these presentations, please contact Michelle Healy, Strategic Planning & Design Director, at (541)706-6113.
+If you would like more information regarding these presentations, please contact Michelle Healy, Planning & Park Services Director, at (541)706-6113.

 - Miles of trail: 65 miles